fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 (
 LH:

 1. Check the Zach post  https://www.zachleat.com/web/fluid-images/?utm_campaign=CSS%2BLayout%2BNews&utm_medium=email&utm_source=CSS_Layout_News_291 which has good additions to the above for when you combine HTML width and height attrs, srcset and max-width: 100%.
 It seems that while width: 100% trumps the HTML width, max-width:100% will not go 100% even if there are images in sizes to allow it to IF the width attribute is a value which is less than than 100% container width.
-You can get around this by picking a large/r width and height or by including width: auto.
+You can get around this by setting large/r width and height attribute values or by including width: auto.
 2. Check the industrial empathy post which suggests new attrs like `decoding`
 3. Check this https://web.dev/aspect-ratio/ and see if any insights, not just re. aspect-ratio.
 But note that I think Una might be wrong in intimating that using aspect-ratio (alone) fixes the “tell the browser to reserve space before image has downloaded issue”.
 See Jen S’s reply to me https://twitter.com/fuzzylogicx/status/1347307685826469894)